A Modern City Bridge For A Growing City

 The crumbling 1956 concrete bridge over the Boise River on Broadway Ave. was long overdue for replacement in 2014 when the Idaho Dept. of Transportation began an extensive community engagement campaign targeting the public and nearby businesses and institutions for input.
 The bridge is an important thread in the urban fabric - providing critical connections for surrounding parks, university, businesses, greenbelt, as well as daily vehicle and bicycle commuters.

-During planning, we worked closely with bridge engineers on the overall form, ultimately devising a scalloped plan formed by cantilevered outlook points that provide unique pedestrian views of the river.
+During planning, Byron worked closely with bridge engineers on the overall form, ultimately devising a scalloped plan formed by cantilevered outlook points that provide unique pedestrian views of the river.
 The sweeping form of these modern belvederes are echoed by the arches girders below.
 Custom crash railings, pedestrian guardrails, and lighting reinforce the wave-like form of the bridge - providing a design that is both classical in it’s repetitive arch structure, and modern in it’s form and finishes.

 Today, the bridge serves a wide variety of commuters, cyclists, students, and stadium crowds alike.
 The new Broadway Bridge provides Boiseans, in a variety of age groups and abilities, a safe and pleasant experience crossing the Boise River.